PrefectHQ/prefect/docs/orchestration/recipes/third_party_auth.md

 ```
 prefect agent start docker \\
-    -e PREFECT__CONTEXT__SECRETS__TWITTER_API_CREDENTIALS=${TWITTER_API_CREDENTIALS}
+    -e PREFECT__CONTEXT__SECRETS__AWS_CREDENTIALS=${AWS_CREDENTIALS}
 ```

-This will then ensure that the `TWITTER_API_CREDENTIALS` secret is globally present in `prefect.context` for all flow runs submitted through this agent; in this case, it's value will be whatever value the `TWITTER_API_CREDENTIALS` environment variable has in the agent's own environment (which itself might have been set through some secure mechanism such as a Kubernetes Secret).
+This will then ensure that the `AWS_CREDENTIALS` secret is globally present in `prefect.context` for all flow runs submitted through this agent; in this case, it's value will be whatever value the `AWS_CREDENTIALS` environment variable has in the agent's own environment (which itself might have been set through some secure mechanism such as a Kubernetes Secret).

 ### Providing Secrets on a per-task basis

 In some instances you may need to override the global options presented above on a per-task basis, or you may choose to explicitly provide credentials to every task that needs them.
 Either way, all Prefect tasks from the Task library which require credentials to authenticate offer optional runtime arguments for providing this information.

 ### List of default Secret names